-We have a minimum FI Share commitment with a certain FI partner totaling \$10.0 million over a 12-month period following the completion of certain milestones by the FI partner, which were not met as of September 30, 2020.
-The timing of the completion of the milestones is uncertain; however, we do not currently believe the FI partner will complete the milestones in 2020.
+We have a minimum Partner Share commitment with a certain FI partner totaling \$10.0 million over a 12-month period following the completion of certain milestones by the FI partner, which were not met as of March 31, 2021.
 Any expected shortfall penalty will be accrued during the 12-month period following the completion of the milestones.